Skip to content

 Can multiple people attach to the same terminal?

 Yes! sbsh supports multi-attach by default.
-Multiple supervisors can connect to the same terminal concurrently.
+Multiple clients can connect to the same terminal concurrently.
 See Multi-Attach for details.

 How do I find terminals after disconnecting?